riyadattani/CV/README.md

 A large part of job as a junior tax associate was to compute the additional tax a client owed by analysing their unclear historical tax data and minimising the late payment interest and penalties additional to their base tax.
 To practically achieve this in a fixed time period, as a team we compartmentalized the data relevant to different types of tax and identified the missing holes.
 We then liaised with the client or third-parties to recover information or made realistic assumptions and created a viable plan.
 We methodically executed the plan while keeping HMRC in the loop and iteratated on the report documenting our process and the proposed tax payable.

-From this experience, weaved with a programming-focused [problem-solving method](https://github.com/riyadattani/makers-portfolio/blob/master/1-i-can-make-anything/6-i-have-a-methodological-approach-to-solve-problems.md) I formed during Makers, I am eqipped to tackle challenges with my analytical mind and continously sculpt my problem solving skills.
+From this experience, weaved with a programming-focused [problem-solving method](https://github.com/riyadattani/makers-portfolio/blob/master/1-i-can-make-anything/6-i-have-a-methodological-approach-to-solve-problems.md) I formed during Makers, I am equipped to tackle challenges with my analytical mind and continously sculpt my problem-solving skills.

 #### Team player

 Having experienced the importance of team decision making, cohesiveness and adaptability when playing competitive sports such as netball as well as the advantages of agile practices, prioritisation and division of tasks during team projects at Makers, I truly believe in the phrase 'teamwork makes the dream work'.

 As a software developer I value knowledge sharing (even if its touching on small points such as this [wiki](https://github.com/riyadattani/weather_station_server/wiki/Code-climate-coverage-configuration-on-.travis.yml-file) I wrote), collaborating effectively to deliver high quality work and helping others grow too.

 ## Education